aklivity/zilla-docs/src/how-tos/confluent-cloud/secure-public-access.md

 Follow the [Create Server Certificate (LetsEncrypt)](../../reference/aws/create-server-certificate-letsencrypt.md) guide to create a new TLS Server Certificate.
 Use your own custom wildcard DNS domain in place of the example wildcard domain `*.example.aklivity.io`.

 ::: info
 Note the server certificate secret ARN as we will need to reference it from the Secure Public Access CloudFormation template.
+Make sure you have selected the desired region, such as `US East (N. Virginia) us-east-1`.
 :::

 ## Deploy the Zilla Plus Secure Public Access Proxy